 this step ensures tape path movement is ideal and correct for tape record and playback performance.

-Intro and chronological status of project activities will be posted here.......
+Chronological status of project activities & replacement parts cost will be posted here.......

 Welcome to the Mohican Pass basement vault!